-Hearing service providers can provide hearing aids (and rehabilitation) to workers with hearing loss as a result of noise in the workplace.
+Hearing service providers must be approved by SIRA and are able to provide hearing aids (and rehabilitation) to workers with hearing loss as a result of noise in the workplace.

 Providing hearing aids

 The supply of hearing aids to a worker must be approved by the insurer.

 In determining whether hearing aids are reasonably necessary treatment, an insurer may consider: